Engine Lathe Basics 211

 ipr.
 A measurement of how many inches a cutting tool advances along a workpiece in one revolution of that workpiece.
 Inches per revolution measures feed.

-ID.
+ID operations.
 Cutting operations that take place on the interior surface of a workpiece.
-Drilling, reaming, and boring are all inside diameter operations on a lathe.
+Inner diameter operations, also known as internal diameter operations, on a lathe include drilling, reaming, boring, and tapping.

-ID.
+ID operations.
 Cutting operations that take place on the interior surface of a workpiece.
-Drilling, reaming, and boring are all inside diameter operations on a lathe.
+Internal diameter operations, also known as inner diameter operations, on a lathe include drilling, reaming, boring, and tapping.

 lathe

 A machine tool used to create cylindrical parts.
-A lathe holds a cylindrical workpiece on one or both ends while a cutting tool is gradually passed along or into the surface of the rotating part.
+A lathe holds a workpiece on one or both ends and rotates it while a cutting tool is gradually passed along or into the surface.

 lathe dog